learnlatex/learnlatex.github.io/en/more-08.md

 The `tabular*` environment takes an additional _width_ argument that specifies the total width of the table.
-Stretchy space must be added to the table using the `\extracolsep` command, this space is added between all columns from that point in the preamble, It is almost always used with `\fill` a special space that stretches to be as large as necessary.
+Stretchy space must be added to the table using the `\extracolsep` command; this space is added between all columns from that point in the preamble.
+It is almost always used with `\fill` a special space that stretches to be as large as necessary.